pohldaniel/Physics/README.md

 # Physics

-The source-code of Bullet is from https://github.com/bulletphysics/bullet3 see also the Bullet/LICENSE.txt
+The source-code of Bullet is from https://github.com/bulletphysics/bullet3 see also Bullet/LICENSE.txt.